Al-Badr (Jammu and Kashmir): Foundation and separation

 The group was originally led by Arfeen Bhai, also known as Jannisar or Lukmaan, when it separated in 1998 and is currently led by Bahkt Zameen Khan.
 In 2002, Zameen declared jihad against the U.S. forces in Afghanistan after being responsible for prior attacks against coalition forces there beginning in 2001.
 Al-Badr went on further in 2002 to order all women police in the Rajouri District of Kashmir to quit their jobs by mid-January the next year.
 The group has stated membership in the United Jihad Council (UJC), a coalition of Pakistan-based militants who are active in the Jammu Kashmir region.
 They have been linked to Jamaat-e-Islami and alleged to have connection with al-Qaeda.
 The groups stated purpose is to liberate the Indian states of Jammu and Kashmir to be merged with Pakistan.
 Al-Badr opposes negotiations to end the violence in Kashmir and opposes the Line of Control (LoC) and calls for the strengthening of the jihad.

 Designation as terrorist organisation

-Al-Badr was banned by India under The Unlawful Activities (Prevention) Act, 2004.
+On 1 July 2002 Al-Badr was banned by India under The Unlawful Activities (Prevention) Act, 2004.
 On 27 April 2005 State Department of United States Government identified Al-Badr as a terrorist organisation in its list of 40 Foreign Terrorist Organisations.
 Al-Badr is currently on the U.S. State Department list of Designated Foreign Terrorist Organisations.